PemK88/Music-Collab/README.md

     When first logged in as admin, it directs to admin profile.
     The user will able to see the past activites they have performed, and any new activity(deleting, adding, archiving, unarchiving) will be recorded to this page.
 Through the settings on side, admin will be able to edit their information.

-**All the links to the page are hardcoded** In the later phase, it will direct to the corresponding user, post, and report
 - Users
     Page for managing users in the system
     - Search specific users by their USERNAME on searchbar